Student Financial Aid

 Grants and Scholarships

 Federal Pell Grant - Awarded to students based on need.
 EFC and enrollment status determine eligibility based on the U.S. Department of Education Pell Payment Schedule.
-Limited to six (6) years.
+Limited to six (6) years at full-time enrollment.

 Federal SEOG - (Supplemental Educational Opportunity Grant) - This award is based on need.
 It is funded by the federal government but administered by the school.
 Must be Pell eligible.
 Priority is given to the students with the most need.
 Awards may differ from school to school.